 We’re always looking to improve the accessibility of this website.
 If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact the Clerk via e-mail or telephone and the matter will be discussed and investigated with the webmaster.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Website and Mobile Applications) (NO. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy how we respond to your complaint, contact the Equality Advisory and Support Service (EASS) (https://www.equalityadvisoryservice.com/).

 We do not provide a text relay service for people who are deaf, hearing impaired or have a speech impediment.
 Our office does not have an audio induction loop but the upstairs part of the hall does.

 Holymoorside & Walton Parish Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Website and Mobile Applications) (NO. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibilty Guidelines version 2.1 https://www.w3.org/TR/WCAG21/) AA standard, due to the non-compliance listed below.

 - There is no text alternative for images – so this information is not available to people using a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to further consider the images, by marking them ‘decorative’ and therefore exempt from any audio description.
+We have indicated this on the website and have marked them ‘decorative’ and therefore exempt from any audio description.

 Changes to this statement will made regularly as we strive to ensure as much accessibility as possible.
 Disproportionate burden will be considered in exceptional cases for the near future but may not mean forever.